alleetanner/biopython/site-build/content/posts/03repos.md

 - And there are more, which we encourage you to look for.
 {{< /admonition >}}

-## Using repositories manually
+## Acquiring bioinformatic data
-Before we use BioPython to carry out a query, we will get familiar with a sequence archive using a browser.
-The key point here is that, as a starting point for answering a research question, we should become familiar with searching "as a human", before automating such searches.
+Using a browser, we will explore a repository, and get hold of some data to work with in BioPython.
+A key point here is that, as a starting point for answering a research question, we should become familiar with searching "as a human", before automating such searches.

 Let's visit [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
 It is worth getting familiar with at least the major sections of GenBank.

 ### Making your own FASTA files
 We are going to search for a well-characterised, ultra-conserved gene, that we are going to use for some common bioinformatics tasks.
 By the dropdown, select "Protein" - this is the name of the database we will be searching.
-Note the others in the menu - some are major DBs like gene and genome, others are more niche.
+Note the others in the menu - some are major DBs like _gene_ and _genome_, others are more niche.
 In the search box, enter `signal recognition particle 72`.
 This is a ubiquitous gene in eukaryotes, and arguably in prokaryotes too.

-The search results will be shown - above the results, change the results per page from `20 per page` to `100 per page`.
+The search results will be shown - above the results, change the results per page from `20 per page` to `200 per page`.
 Have a look down the results, and see what details you can recognise.
 Open one by clicking the link, and have a look over the details that typically accompany an accession.

-### Exercise
+### Exercise 1
 {{< admonition type="note" title="Exercise 1" open=true >}}
-Go back to your results list.
-Now, we are going to select a few of these, and get the protein sequences as a FASTA file.
-Select by ticking the box next to a record:
-- choose ten records
-- make sure each of these ten are from a different species (eg, don't get more than one from _Homo sapiens_)
-- make sure each one has a record with an amino acid length of between 600 and 690 aa,
-- don't worry if the record says `partial`, as long as it meets the above requirements.
-- Once you have selected 10 (or so) that you like, scroll to the very bottom (or the very top) of the records, and click on the "Summary".
-From the menu it shows, choose "FASTA (text)".
-This will open a new page, with the protein sequences for the gene SRP72, for the species you chose.
-Select all of this text (ctrl-a), and cut it.
-Now, go to your Jupyter Lab tab, and create a new text file.
-Paste your FASTA sequences into the new file, and save it (ideally in the folder you are working in today) as `srp72_multi.fas`.

-For the exercises in the following section, we want to make one more FASTA file.
-This will be similar to `srp72_multi.fas` that you just made, but contain a single sequence.
-Go back to NCBI, and your list of SRP72 matches.
-Choose one more record (again, meeting the above criteria), from a species you have not already chosen.
-Click through and look at the main record, then find the FASTA for that gene.
-As before, copy and paste it into a new file in Jupyter, with the name `srp72_single.fas`.
-{{< /admonition >}}

-### Exercise
-{{< admonition type="note" title="Exercise 2" open=true >}}
 Sequences come in a variety of formats.
 Look at the following data, and identify what format it is in
 - Format 1
 ```